-Table 2: Key objectives to address this goal include:
+Table 2:Key objectives to address this goal include:

-Objective KPI Baseline Relevant BEAD pillars - A1a.
-All Ohioans have access to at least 100/20 Mbps reliable internet by 2030 - Share of Ohio broadband serviceable locations (BSLs) with access to 100/20 Mbps reliable internet - 93 percent10 Broadband deployment; Broadband access A1b.
-Award first round of BEAD grants by 2024 Share of BEAD grants awarded - 0 percent Broadband deployment A1c.
-Increase ACP uptake in Ohio to 45 percent11 - ACP uptake rate - 41 percent 12 Broadband affordability - A1d.
-All Ohioans would have access to an ACP-eligible (\$30/month) - Share of Ohio HHs with access to at least 1 affordable - ~15 percent BSLs with access to \$30/month plan for 25/3 Mbps 13 Broadband access; Broadband affordability
+Objective KPI Baseline Relevant BEAD pillars A1a.
+All Ohioans have access to at least 100/20 Mbps reliable internet by 2030 Share of Ohio broadband serviceable locations (BSLs) with access to 100/20 Mbps reliable internet 93 percent10 Broadband deployment; Broadband access A1b.
+Award first round of BEAD grants by 2024 Share of BEAD grants awarded 0 percent Broadband deployment A1c.
+Increase ACP uptake in Ohio to 45 percent 11 ACP uptake rate 41 percent 12 Broadband affordability A1d.
+All Ohioans would have access to an ACP-eligible (\$30/month) plan, regardless of the status of ACP funding availability Share of Ohio HHs with access to at least 1 affordable \$30/month internet plan ~15 percent BSLs with access to \$30/month plan for 25/3 Mbps 13 ~14 percent BSLs with access to \$30/month plan for 100/20 Mbps 14 Broadband access; Broadband affordability